Jeiwan/uniswapv3-book/src/milestone_1/deployment.md

 > We're increasing the smart contract code size again so that the compiler doesn't fail.

-`--broadcast` enables broadcasting of transactions.
+`--broadcast` enables the broadcasting of transactions.
 It's not enabled by default because not every script sends transactions. `--fork-url` sets the address of the node to send transactions to. `--private-key` sets the sender wallet: a private key is needed to sign transactions.
 You can pick any of the private keys printed by Anvil when it's starting.
 I took the first one:
 > 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80

 Deployment takes several seconds.
 In the end, you'll see a list of transactions it sent.
-It'll also save transactions receipts to `broadcast` folder.
+It'll also save transaction receipts to the `broadcast` folder.
 In Anvil, you'll also see many lines with `eth_sendRawTransaction`, `eth_getTransactionByHash`, and `eth_getTransactionReceipt`–after sending transactions to Anvil, Forge uses the JSON-RPC API to check their status and get transaction execution results (receipts).

 Congratulations!
 You've just deployed a smart contract!